 With what can only be described as divine order, on April 1, 2009, Rev. Ellen Debenport became the minister at Unity of Wimberley, agreeing to serve on a temporary basis for one year.

 But in November 2009, we gathered in our monthly congregational HUG Meeting (Help Unity Grow) and all of those present, with glad acclamation, recommended to the Board of Trustees that Rev. Ellen Debenport be offered the position of permanent minister.
 The offer was made, Ellen accepted, and we began yet another chapter in the history of our church on the hilltop.
+While our community grew and thrived attracting attendees from a 60+ mile radius, Ellen also gained an online following throughout the U.S. and beyond through her Sunday talk recordings posted weekly on our website.

 We remain fully committed to the continued vibrancy of Unity Church of Wimberley.